 If you have been in a recent car crash, you may have heard something about "PIP" benefits or "Personal Injury Protection" insurance.
 As a Portland Oregon Personal Injury Attorney I can say the law mandating PIP benefits has assisted countless people that have been in a car crash in paying for reasonable and necessary medical treatment, lost wages, and funeral benefits.
 There are numerous things to know about PIP, but I did my best to boil it down to 15 things:

-- 70% of Lost Wages, or a maximum of $3,000.00 per month, if you miss 14 or more days of work due to crash related injuries;
+70% of Lost Wages, or a maximum of $3,000.00 per month, if you miss 14 or more consecutive days of work due to crash related injuries;

-- Does the $15,000.00 in PIP Medical Benefits Pay for Chiropractic Treatment, Physical Therapy, or Acupuncture?
+Does the $15,000.00 in PIP Medical Benefits Pay for Chiropractic Treatment, Physical Therapy, or Acupuncture?
 Typically yes.
-As long as the medical treatment is reasonable and necessary and related to the crash, the insurance company should pay up to $15,000.00 for one year of treatment.
+As long as the medical treatment is reasonable and necessary and related to the crash, the insurance company should pay up to $15,000.00 for two years of treatment.
 However, insurance companies will often deny payment for non-traditional treatment such as acupuncture or chiropractic treatment.
 If that occurs call me at 503.224.1658 to discuss how to get those bills paid by the insurance company.

-- How Long Will The Insurance Company Pay My Reasonable and Necessary Medical Bills?
-Up to one year from the date of the incident or until the insurance company claims the bills are no longer reasonable or necessary (see Question 8-10 above).
+How Long Will The Insurance Company Pay My Reasonable and Necessary Medical Bills?
+Up to two years from the date of the incident or until the insurance company claims the bills are no longer reasonable or necessary (see Question 8-10 above).
 However, the law encourages insurers to pay bills within 6 months of receiving the bills.
 If the PIP insurer fails to pay reasonable, and necessary bills within the 6 months they are more susceptible to a lawsuit to get the bills paid.

 If you or someone you know has any questions about PIP call Portland Oregon Personal Injury Attorney Jeremiah Ross at 503.224.1658 for a free personal injury consultation.